 "TRENT SOYSTER captured hearts as Giulio the bellboy and had the crowd in the palm of his hand with the most charming, sweet expressions and perfect comedy timing.
 We were thrilled every time SOYSTER was on stage." - Ariana Straznicky-Packer for Broadway World Hartford.

-"TRENT SOYSTER was was also a pleasure to watch in the role of Giulio, the Beverly Wilshire's bellhop.
+"TRENT SOYSTER was also a pleasure to watch in the role of Giulio, the Beverly Wilshire's bellhop.
 He has great comedic timing and adds to his character with subtle mannerisms.
 He and Parker made a fabulous duo; I could have watched them all night." - Courtney Castelino for Broadway World Ottawa.

 ESCAPE TO MARGARITAVILLE NATIONAL TOUR "The show's choreography is lively, and the whole company handles it well.
 On opening night, TRENT SOYSTER seemed especially dedicated to his duties on stage (lifting a suitcase with noticeable gusto during one particularly showy scene, elevating the proceedings)." - Aaron Wallace for Broadway World Orlando.